 self This rule matches when the name of the record being updated matches the contents of the identity field.
 The name field is ignored.
 To avoid confusion, it is recommended that this field be set to the same value as the identity field or to "."
 The self rule type is most useful when allowing one key per name to update, where the key has the same name as the record to be updated.
-In this case, the identity field can be specified as (an asterisk). selfsub This rule is similar to \texttt{self} except that subdomains of \texttt{self} can also be updated. selfwild This rule is similar to self except that only subdomains of self can be updated. ms-self This rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and and converts it machine.realm allowing the machine to update machine.realm.
-The REALM to be matched is specified in the identity field.
-The name field should be set to "." ms- subdomain This rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
-The REALM to be matched is specified in the identity field. krb5-self This rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and and converts it machine.realm allowing the machine to update machine.realm.
-The REALM to be matched is specified in the identity field.
-The name field should be set to "." krb5- subdomain This rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
-The REALM to be matched is specified in the identity field.
-The name field should be set to "."
+In this case, the identity field can be specified as (an asterisk). selfsub This rule is similar to self except that subdomains of self can also be updated. selfwild This rule is similar to self except that only subdomains of self can be updated. ms-self When a client sends an UPDATE using a Windows machine principal (for example, 'machine\$@REALM'), this rule allows records with the absolute name of 'machine.REALM' to be updated.
+The realm to be matched is specified in the identity field.
+The name field has no effect on this rule; it should be set to "." as a placeholder.
+For example, grant EXAMPLE.COM ms-self .
+A AAAA allows any machine with a valid principal in the realm EXAMPLE.COM to update its own address records. ms- selfsub This is similar to ms-self except it also allows updates to any subdomain of the name specified in the Windows machine principal, not just to the name itself. ms- subdomain When a client sends an UPDATE using a Windows machine principal (for example, 'machine\$@REALM'), this rule allows any machine in the specified realm to update any record in the zone or in a specified subdomain of the zone.
+The realm to be matched is specified in the identity field.
+The name field specifies the subdomain that may be updated.
+If set to "." (or any other name at or above the zone apex), any name in the zone can be updated.
+For example, if update-policy for the zone "example.com" includes grant EXAMPLE.COM ms-subdomain hosts.example.com .
+A AAAA, any machine with a valid principal in the realm EXAMPLE.COM will be able to update address records at or below "hosts.example.com".